sjbylo/aba/README.md

 cd aba
 make cluster name=mycluster [type=sno|compact|standard]
 ```
-- This command will create a directory 'mycluster', copy the Makefile into it and then run 'make'.
+- This command will create a directory 'mycluster', copy the Makefile into it and then run 'make' inside the directory.
-- Note, *all* parameters in 'aba.conf' must be completed for the optional "type" parameter to have any affect.
+- Note, *all* advanced parameters in the 'aba.conf' configuration file must be completed for the optional "type" parameter to have any affect.

 If needed, the following command can be used to monitor the progress of the Agent-based installer.
 For example: